Claudiomics/azure-database-migration/README.md

 ### 6.2.
 Testing Failover and Failback

 ## 7. Microsoft Entra Directory Integration

+To manage who can access the data, I integrated Microsoft Entra Directory with my Azure SQL Database setup.
+In this section, I

 ### 7.1.
 Configuring Microsoft Entra ID for Azure SQL Database